-Consider the number of wholesalers there are and, critically, the number of logistics companies required to actually deliver the unit packets (or MOQ lots) to the first retail outlet.
+First, consider the number of wholesalers.
+Secondly, the number of logistics companies required to actually deliver the unit packets (or MOQ lots) to the first retail outlet.

 Also, consider that for each transfer, there’s a delivery agent and a recipient agent.
-In many cases, both agents may need a record of the transfer for liability concerns unless the transfer data is shared.
+In many cases, both agents need a transfer record for liability concerns unless the transferred data is shared.

 How will thousands of EU logistics companies track and trace under TPD rules?

-This is where codeREADr can help.
-Over the past 10 years, codeREADr’s mobile apps and web services have enabled enterprises to solve complex, rule-based data capture requirements.
+Fortunately, this is where codeREADr can help.
+Over the past 10 years, codeREADr has enabled enterprises to solve complex, rule-based data capture requirements.

-Uniquely, the mobile app can be installed on both purpose-built scanning devices as well as iOS and Android OS smartphones and tablets.
-Using the built in camera of those devices, our SD PRO scan engine instantly and accurately capture Dot Code, Data Matrix, QR and Code 128 barcodes – plus 40 other barcode types.
+Uniquely, you can install on scanning devices and iOS & Android OS smartphones and tablets.
+Using the built-in camera of those devices, our SD PRO scan engine instantly and accurately captures more than 40 barcode types, such as Dot Code, Data Matrix, QR, and Code 128 barcodes.

-They are remotely controlled by IT administrators without ever having physical possession of the devices.
+Notably, IT administrators can remotely control those without having physical possession of the devices.
 The configuration is automatically downloaded from the cloud upon sign-in to the mobile app using admin-authorized credentials.

-The resulting scan records from the mobile app can be posted to codeREADr AWS servers, or directly to a client’s server or third-party servers.
+Also, you can post the scan records from the mobile app to codeREADr AWS servers.
+Alternatively, you can post those to your server or third-party servers as well.

 Long tail track and tracing in the supply chain

-The bottom line is that the codeREADr platform allows IT administrators to capture the necessary data across thousands of locations, including the who, what, when, where, how and why for each transfer – all for $1.99 to $14.99 per month per device.
+In conclusion, codeREADr allows administrators to capture the necessary data across thousands of locations for each transfer.
+Start today, all for just $1.99 to $14.99 per month per device.